Report an accessibility problem

 Artificial Intelligence, Computer Vision, Engineering, Industrial Engineer, Machine Learning, Manufacturing, Natural Language Processing, Pattern recognition, Robotics, approved for STEM-OPT extension, ethics

 Learn the advanced skills needed to apply artificial intelligence and machine learning in robotics.
-Take high-demand AI courses and robotics engineering electives, and select a culminating experience that fits your needs to graduate in one to two years.
+Take high-demand AI courses and robotics engineering electives, and select a culminating experience that fits your needs so you can graduate in one to two years.

 Program description